 Absence of Empirical Information

 As Zucker (2003) readily acknowledges, the absence of empirical information is all too common for many psychological treatments for many “problems in living” and/or disorders.
-It is therefore not surprising that, despite the multiplicity of published works on affirmative psychotherapies for LGBTQ individuals, they too lack any clear empirical foundation, at least if one uses standard guidelines for empirically-validated treatments (Zucker, 2003, 400).
+It is therefore not surprising that, despite the multiplicity of published works on affirmative psychotherapies for LGBTQ individuals, they too lack any clear empirical foundation, at least if one uses standard guidelines for empirically validated treatments (Zucker, 2003, 400).